orbs-network/website/content/blog/triple-apy-for-new-orbs-stakers/blog.md

 ### Event details

-All NEW Orbs token staked in November and December 2023 will receive additional rewards.
+All NEW Orbs tokens staked in November and December 2023 will receive additional rewards.

 ⏰ Event period: ~ 31th Dec 2023